TUM-VT/FTO-Sim/README.md

     geojson_path = os.path.join(parent_dir, 'SUMO_example', 'TUM_CentralCampus.geojson')    # Path to GEOjson file
     ```

-* The **warm-up settings** ensure an initial warm-up of the SUMO simulation to allow for the generation of a reasonable traffic demand within the simulated traffic network before activating the ray tracing method.
-    ```
-    # Warm-Up Settings

-    delay = 90          #Warm-up time in seconds (during this time in the beginning of the simulation, no ray tracing is performed)
-    ```

 * In the **FCO / FBO settings** users define the penetration rates of both FCOs and FBOs individually.
 Every generated vehicle and / or bicycle in the SUMO simulation is assigned a random number of a uniform distribution ranging between [0, 1] and if this number os below the defined FCO / FBO penetration rate, the vehicle or bicycle is assigned the vehicle type 'floating car observer' or 'floating bike observer', respectively.
 Furthermore, the number of rays that a FCO / FBO will generate during the ray tracing can be defined.
     ```
     # FCO / FBO Settings